chuckmccullough85/IntermediateCpp/README.md

 Other compilers may work but have not been tested.

 ## Building the code
 The source includes *CMakeLists.txt* which is used by CMAKE to create makefiles for the projects.
 The student can use CMAKE to create the makefiles and then use the makefiles to build the code.
-The student can also use CMAKE to create a Visual Studio solution file and use Visual Studio to build the code.

 Visit (cmake.org)[https://cmake.org] for more information on CMAKE.
 Install cmake on your system before proceeding.

 ## Visual Studio Code